 The format ‘QL: %s‘ says to put the first thing outside the quotes in place of %s as a string (the “s” in %s means to make it a string.
 Remember that .quarterLength is not a string, but a float).

 As it should be becoming clear, we can always check our work with the show() method.

 If we now edit the quarterLength property we can still change the Note‘s Duration.
 But because we already set the lyric to show “QL: 1.0, it won’t be changed when we .show() it again in the following example.

 There many more things we can do with a Note object, but I’m itching to look at what happens when we put multiple Notes together in a row.
-And to do that we’ll need to learn a bit about Streams.
-So click “Next” for Chapter 4.
+And to do that we’ll need to learn a bit about the topic of the next chapter: Streams.